pib-rocks/digital_twin/README.md

 ## Testing docker environment

 This repository includes a docker environment for manually testing the export pipeline.
 The commands below will first build a docker container and then start it, while opening a shell console that allows running commands within the docker container.
+For the usual pipeline functionality an .env file is needed, defining the ONSHAPE_ACCESS_KEY and ONSHAPE_SECRET_KEY variables.

 Open a terminal in the "docker_testing_workspace" folder and enter the following commands:
 `docker build -f Dockerfile_docker_testing_workspace -t docker_testing_workspace .`